dtudk/pythonsupport-page/docs/install/windows/automated.rst

             :align: center

     #.
-        Copy the following line of code into your terminal and press enter:
+        Copy the following line of code into your terminal and press :kbd:`Enter`:

         .. code-block:: pwsh